Report: Christianity may no longer be the majority religion within just a few decades - NewsBreak

 Related

-President Biden said U.S. forces would defend Taiwan against an “unprecedented attack” in a new interview aired Sunday, his latest comments suggesting the U.S. might engage militarily in response to Chinese aggression against the island.
-When asked in a “60 Minutes” interview if U.S. forces would defend Taiwan...
+Social media companies have weak policies on misinformation and have failed to enforce them consistently ahead of the 2022 midterms, according to a new report released Monday.
+The report, from New York University’s Stern Center for Business and Human Rights, faults Meta, Twitter, YouTube and TikTok for not taking a proactive approach to address misinformation, including a growing trend of election denialism and false claims of fraud.

-Trump news - live: Trump claims he invented the word ‘caravans’ at Ohio rally for JD Vance
+Trump news - live: Ex-president claims he invented the word ‘caravans’ at Ohio rally for JD Vance

 Comments / 0